pellepelster/solidblocks/doc/content/test/_index.md

 {{% include "/snippets/solidblocks-test-gradle/build.gradle.kts" %}}
 ```

-Depending on your use case you can either inject the test context using the `SolidblocksTest` extension
+Depending on your use case, you can either inject the test context using the `SolidblocksTest` test extension

 ### extension usage
 ```kotlin